Give your pup the welcome party they deserve

 Gradually introduce your puppy to other pets in the house

 Start getting your puppy familiar with the world around them.
-For more information on this, check out our lesson on how to socialise your puppy.
+For more information on this, check out my lesson on how to socialise your puppy.